 Definition of connubial in English:

-Of or relating to marriage or the relationship of a married couple; conjugal: their connubial bed
+Relating to marriage or the relationship between a married couple; conjugal: their connubial bed

 More example sentences